projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device does not need change its I/O bitmap.
-   If the trapped I/O port access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to SOS DM.
+   If the trapped I/O port access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to the Service VM DM.

--  For SOS, EPT maps all range of memory to the SOS except for ACRN hypervisor area.
-This means SOS will pass through all MMIO access by default.
+-  For the Service VM, EPT maps all range of memory to the Service VM except for ACRN hypervisor area.
+This means the Service VM will pass through all MMIO access by default.
 Adding a MMIO handler for a hypervisor emulated device needs to first remove its MMIO range from EPT mapping.